 - Where is your child allowed to go on the ship without permission?
 You might be fine with your kids playing basketball without supervision, but you don’t want them swimming without you.

 - What happens when a new cruise friend invites them back to their cabin to hang out?
 What are your family rules around that?

-- Is your child able to sign themself out of the kids club (you’ll need to provide blanket permission for this)?
-What are your family rules for this?
+- Will your child able to sign themself out of the kids club?
+(You’ll need to provide blanket permission for this)

 Obviously, depending on the age of your kids, your cruising experience, and your own family’s rules and expectations, your meeting might look a bit different.

 But, regardless of your situation, please take just a minute to let your kids know about some basic rules that apply to everyone on every cruise: